 Matching Leather Belt and Shoes

-As a foundational guideline, your belt leather color should match the leather color of your shoe upper closest.
-It’s not an identical match – some contrast in shade is pleasing.
+As a foundational guideline, the leather color of your belt should match the leather color of your shoe upper closest.
+It’s not an identical match—some contrast in shade is pleasing.
 But keep them in the same color family, such as brown or black.

 If shoes have two types of leather, coordinate the belt with the darker or more prominent leather piece.
 For casual sneakers, echo any leather trim or accents.